ARMmbed/mbed-os-tools/README.md

 ```

 ### Rationale

-When connecting more than one mbed-enabled device to host computer it takes time to check platform's binds:
+When connecting more than one mbed-enabled device to the host computer it takes time to check the platform's binds:
 * Mounted disk.
 * Virtual serial port.
 * Mbed's TargetID and generic platform name.

-# Installation from Python sources
+#Installation from Python sources

 Prerequisites: you need to have Python 2.7.x installed on your system.

-To install mbed-ls module clone mbed-ls repository:
+To install the mbed-ls module, clone the mbed-ls repository:
 ```
 $ git clone <link-to-mbed-ls-repo>
 ```
-and change directory to mbed-ls repository directory:
+and change the directory to the mbed-ls repository directory:
 ```
 $ cd mbed-ls
 ```